|

 Cobain’s Aftermath and Legacy

-Cobain’s aftermath and legacy, much like his life, generates different reactions depending on who you talk to.
-From the standpoint of his fans, the grunge icon represented a defining moment in the history of rock music and inaugurated a whole new movement that shaped the work of future artists for decades to come.
+Much like his life, Cobain’s aftermath and legacy generate different reactions depending on who you talk to.
+From the standpoint of his fans, the grunge icon represented a defining moment in the history of rock music.
+It inaugurated a whole new movement that shaped the work of future artists for decades to come.
 Many Gen Xers and Millennials believe modern music history began in September 1991 with the debut of Nevermind.

 It might also be said that even though Cobain dealt with tremendous obstacles, he managed to create three memorable albums in his short life and to become a husband and father.